 After four years of training, during which time Ann-Maree Lourey first came into contact with Olympic trainers Heath and Rozzie Ryan, "Macka" was competing at State level and competing locally at PSG/Inter I level.
-Sadly, he wasn't built to go right to Grand Prix, and so it came time to sell him for $10,000 as an FEI schoolmaster.
-He might not have been going to the Olympics, but he was as loved as only a first horse can be, and his name lives on in the stud forever.
+Sadly, he wasn't built to go right to Grand Prix, and so he was sold as an FEI schoolmaster.
+He wasn't international, but he was as loved as only a first horse can be, and his name lives on.

 Byalee was originally an Arabian breeding name used by Vicki Collien, and it meant "house amongst the clouds".
-Now it lives on in hundreds of performance horses across Australia - and if it wasn't for a never-say-no little palomino, giving Ann-Maree a brilliant start in the dressage world as blind led blind, she would never have continued into the sport as she has.
+Now it lives on in hundreds of performance horses across Australia - and if it wasn't for a never-say-no little palomino, giving Ann-Maree a brilliant start in the dressage world, she would never have continued into the sport as she has.
 So a special thank you is owed to Vicki for creating him in the first place, and to Joanne Kennedy who had to sell this special boy due to pregnancy!
 She wanted a bathtub, while Ann-Maree wanted a foot into the world of horses.

 So many people have helped Ann-Maree achieve her dream.
 At 20, she didn't know how to get on a horse.
 All she knew was that for as long as she could remember, horses were all she wanted.
 It wasn't until she was independent and working that she was able to take even the first step towards her dream, and take regular weekly group lessons, which led to regular weekly private lessons, which led to the purchase of a horse kept on agistment.

 By 24, Ann-Maree was a nationally registered Level 1 riding instructor, an elementary dressage judge, and rode at small tour level on two horses bought for a total of $3300 and sold for a total of $30,000.